danielj909/ChatFormSpringApp/README.md

 - Spring Boot: for creating standalone Spring applications.
 - Inversion of Control: for managing dependencies between classes.
 - Spring MVC and Thymeleaf: for building dynamic web pages.
-- MyBatis: for object-relational mapping (ORM).
+- MyBatis: for object-relational mapping (ORM) to H2 Database.
 - Spring Security: for securing the application.
 - JUnit and Selenium: for testing the application.